- Number of Students: 388

 FAST Reading Assessment: % Reaching Proficiency Benchmarks in Spring (state of Iowa average listed in parenthesis when available)

 Pleasantville Elementary received a "Commendable" ranking in the 2015 Iowa School Report Card, ranking it within the Top 35% of schools in the state.
 In 2016, Pleasantville Elementary moved up to a "High Performing" rank, placing it in the Top 11% of schools in the state.
 The biggest reason for this performance was due to our school's performance in closing the gap in our students most in need (IEPs, low socio-economic status).
 In 2014, the gap in proficiency between those with IEPs, ELL designations, or free/reduced lunch was 33.9% from their non-designated cohorts.
-By 2015, that gap had closed to a 20.5% difference and in 2016 it closed even further to 17.1% (94.6% to 77.5%)
+By 2015, that gap had closed to a 20.5% difference and in 2016 it closed even further to 17.1% (94.6% to 77.5%).
+Pleasantville Elementary was once again named a "High Performing" school in 2017, highlighted by the gap between IEP, FRL, etc. being reduced to an amazing 13%!

 Pleasantville Elementary was recently observed by a superintendent in a large, urban school district in Iowa writing his doctoral dissertation.
 The reason for this observation was to see what made Pleasantville Elementary "so special", as the building has shown to be an outlier on high-stakes tests, as our students have consistently outperformed their expected performance (due to poverty levels).

-Pleasantville Elementary has begun implementation of The Leader In Me framework as well, utilizing the 7 Habits of Highly Effective People (Covey) as a model to help develop leadership capacity within our students.
+Pleasantville Elementary has implemented The Leader In Me framework as well, utilizing the 7 Habits of Highly Effective People (Covey) as a model to help develop leadership capacity within our students.